KhronosGroup/SPIRV-Guide/chapters/image_accceses.md

 # Sampled Images

-When using a sampler, you must have an `OpTypeSampledImage` object, this will be directly pointing to an `OpTypeImage` object.
+When using a sampler, you must have an `OpTypeSampledImage` object, this will be directly pointing to an image object of `OpTypeImage`.

 To access the sampled image you will use an `OpImage*Sample*` instruction (ex. `OpImageSampleImplicitLod`) to get an `OpSampledImage`.
 (It can also use an `OpImage*Gather` as well)